ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

 Parameter Passing
 -----------------

-The base standard provides for passing arguments in general-purpose registers (r0-r7), SIMD/floating-point registers (v0-v7) and on the stack.
+The base standard provides for passing arguments in general-purpose registers (r0-r7), SIMD/floating-point registers (v0-v7) and in memory.
 For subroutines that take a small number of small parameters, only registers are used.

+Memory-passed parameters
+^^^^^^^^^^^^^^^^^^^^^^^^

+We define an argument as being memory-passed if it copied to memory as part of Stage C from `Parameter Passing Rules`_.
+The address of a memory-passed argument is the address of the memory location where the argument was copied to as part of Stage C from `Parameter Passing Rules`_.

+Arguments Capability
+^^^^^^^^^^^^^^^^^^^^

+In AAPCS64-cap if there are any memory-passed parameters the Arguments Memory Area is allocated.

+The Memory Arguments Length (MAL) is the number of bytes required for memory-passed arguments.
+This can be obtained by subtracting the final and initial values of NMAA as part of Stage C from `Parameter Passing Rules`_.

+The Rounded Memory Arguments Length (RMAL) is the least representable capability length greater or equal to MAL.

+The size of the Arguments Memory Area is equal to RMAL.
+The minimal alignment of the Arguments Memory Area is 16 bytes.
+The alignment of the Arguments Memory Area is large enough to allow the bounds of the Arguments Memory Area to be exactly representable by a capability.

+The Arguments Capability is the capability that has the bounds of the Arguments Memory Area and an offset of RMAL-MAL rounded down to the first multiple of 16.

 Parameter Passing Rules
 ^^^^^^^^^^^^^^^^^^^^^^^